vpayno/adventofcode-2022-golang-workspace/calendar/day02-description.md

 Now that you're correctly decrypting the ultra top secret strategy guide, you would get a total score of `12`.

 Following the Elf's instructions for the second column, **what would your total score be if everything goes exactly according to your strategy guide?**

+Your puzzle answer was `13600`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **